The North Carolina DUI Guide

 What is the difference between a DWI, DUI, OWI, OUI, OVI etc.?

 These terms are all acronyms that refer to the offense commonly known as "drunk driving."
 Different states have different names for the crime.
 Most states including South Carolina, Virginia and Tennessee use the phrase "driving under the influence" (DUI) to refer to the charge.
-Other states use the phrase operating while intoxicated (OWI) or operating under the influence (OUI).
+Other states use the phrase operating while intoxicated (OWI); operating under the influence (OUI); and driving under the influence of an intoxicant (DUII).
 Like many states, North Carolina law refers to "driving while impaired" or DWI.

 What type of penalties might I face if I am convicted of an North Carolina DWI charge?